Frequently Asked Questions

 Answer: Home Start always needs money.
 Given recent disasters such as Katrina and Rita, and the economic downturn, grant money has become more difficult to obtain than ever.
 Donations are tax deductible and we are grateful for them.

 Answer: We do on a limited basis.
 We have very little storage.
 If you have a vehicle in good condition and it would be acceptable for a resident or client, please call us.
 We also accept, from time to time, furniture that we use to assist clients moving to housing upon graduation as well as food and clothing for our residents.
 Please call our office to inquire about any donations that you may have.
+CLICK here for the donation wish list.

 Answer: Programs are tailored for the different needs of the families.
 Case management and therapy are provided, as well as many self-help opportunities.
 Clients are required to work if able, placed on a strict budget, required to save money for a security deposit, attend Parenting classes, and GED classes if not a high school graduate.
 A modest donation is also expected.
 Again, this is a year-long program with another year of supervision following graduation.